marina601/discover-malta/README.md

 ### Features Left to Implement

--	Shop page which will allow the business owner to earn affiliate income and users purchase holiday items.
+-	Shop page which will allow the business owner to earn affiliate income and users to purchase holiday items.
 -	Client profile page, where the vendor of the trip will be able to see all their trips
 -	Checkout page, should have a textarea element where the user can add notes to their booking and the vendor will be    able to see them
 -	Privacy Policy
 -   Google map route overview for each trip on the trip_detail page
 -   Weather API to let the user check the weather when they are booking a trip
 -   Give the user option to log in with their social media accounts
--   Functionality to check the day and ticket number availability based on a specific date and then number of tickets available for that day.
+-   Functionality to check the day and ticket quantity available based on a specific date.
 -   Set specific days for a trip to be available.
 -   Implement last-minute category functionality, which would work on the condition whether a provider would like to sell more tickets on a specific day and give the user a specific % of the discount.
 -   Subscription to a newsletter, where the user will be able to receive an email with weekly offers.